 Soft Patches

 Soft patches are the primary type of patch used on ISICS and are initiated at the dispatch console.
-This type of patch is used when utilizing resources within the same radio system.
-When a patch is created with one channel to another on the same radio system, it requires no additional hardware.
-It is all handled within the trunked system core and site control channel.
-This requires no change in operation to units in the field and is done without any notice from the users.
+This type of patch is used when utilizing resources available on the dispatch console.
+When a patch is created with one channel/talkgroup to another on the same radio system, it requires no additional hardware.
+While patches aim to improve interoperability, they can also introduce interoperability challenges if not implemented correctly.
+Different agencies or departments may have varying procedures, protocols, or equipment standards that complicate seamless communication.

 (This diagram shows a soft patch that was initiated at a dispatch console.
 In the diagram, talkgroup on R1TAC14 (timeslot 2) and Fire TAC 1 (timeslot 6) are patched in together.)